OMC-developing/OMS-DNS/README.md

-# OMS-DNS
+# OMC-DNS
-DNS module for OMS
+DNS module for OMC